RonnieNiu/project_count/README.md

 Description:

-The project_count.py allows you list all script files under project,and Calculate how many codes are under the project,and can run in windos or linux;
+The project_count.py allows you list all script files under project,and Calculate how many codes are under the project

-Usage:
+Usage(can run in windos or linux):

 the script Receive two parameters: you project path(ex:/path/project1),script extension(.py) Ex:python project_count.py /opt/Nhids .py